DeadLion/spring-boot-samples/README.md

 spring.datasource.test-while-idle= #
 spring.datasource.time-between-eviction-runs-millis= 1
 spring.datasource.type= # Fully qualified name of the connection pool implementation to use.
-By default, it is auto-detected from the classpath. spring.datasource.url= # JDBC url of the database. spring.datasource.username= spring.datasource.validation-query=
+By default, it is auto-detected from the classpath. spring.datasource.url= # 数据库 url spring.datasource.username= # 数据库用户名 spring.datasource.validation-query=

 # H2 Web Console (H2ConsoleProperties)